SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Android uses the Linux Kernel but not GNU or any of the other libraries.
 From {{c3::android}} {{c1::1.0}} until {{c2::9}}, {{c3::android}} versions had {{c4::sweets}}-based names, with each name {{c5::going one further in the alphabet}}

+###### WSL

+WSL = Windows Subsystem for Linux
+The Windows Subsystem for Linux is a Linux VM/compatibility layer for Windows The Windows Subsystem for Linux allows you to do things like run a shell environment of linux on windows, and even X11 applications
+To install the Windows Subsystem for linux, turn it on in the "Turn windows features on or off" dialog, then download the distro from the windows store
+The windows drives with letters C, D, ... are accesible from the WSL as /mnt/c, /mnt/d ...

 #### libraries & systems

 ##### linux